ID 1446

 1788

 Publisher A treatise on female, nervous, hysterical, hypochondriacal, bilious, convulsive diseases; apoplexy and palsy; with thoughts on madness, suicide, &c. in which the principal disorders are explained from anatomical facts, and the treatment formed on several new principles.
 By William Rowley, M. D. Member of the University of Oxford, the Royal College of Physicians in London, &c.
-Rowley , W. (Author)
+Rowley , William (Author)

 Newbery , Elizabeth (Publisher)